adrielcafe/pufferdb/README.md

 ### Threading
 PufferDB uses a [ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html) to manage a thread-safe in-memory cache for fast read and write operations.

-Changes are saved asynchronously with the help of a [Conflated Channel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/index.html) (to save the most recent state in a race condition) and [Mutex](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.sync/-mutex/index.html) locker (to prevent simultaneous writes).
+Changes are saved asynchronously with the help of a [StateFlow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/index.html) (to save the most recent state in a race condition) and [Mutex](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.sync/-mutex/index.html) locker (to prevent simultaneous writes).

 It is possible to run the API methods on the Android Main Thread, but you should *avoid that*.
-You can use one of the wrapper modules or built in extension functions for that.
+You can use one of the wrapper modules or built in extension functions for that (listed below).

 ## Android
 The Android module contains an `AndroidPufferDB` helper class: